Snowflake-Labs/sfquickstarts/site/sfguides/src/tempo/tempo.md

 ## Perform Inference
 Duration: 2

 After a few minutes, Snowflake will be ready to perform inference.
+We are creating Snowflake Job service (Containers that run a specific image and terminate as soon as the run is completed).
 At this time you can use the `TEMPO.DETECTION` schema's stored procedure to perform inference on sample static log data.
 It takes a job service name as the only parameter.
 The demo data looks at logs for all Workstations and logs for all Webservers for a midsized company over several days.
 This demo data was obtained from the Canadian Institute of Cybersecurity.
+In a live run each created procedure represents a call to the respective model type IE. workstation representing the model specialized for workstations, webservers for webservers and so on.

 Example: